lino-framework/lino/docs/tutorials/polls.rst

 and which are the thing that turns a Django project into a Lino application::

-    from lino.apps.std.settings import *
+    from lino.projects.std.settings import *
     class Lino(Lino):
         ...
     LINO = Lino(__file__,globals())

-- The first line caused your settings to "inherit" from :mod:`lino.apps.std`, the common ancestor of all Lino applications.
+- The first line caused your settings to "inherit" from :mod:`lino.projects.std`, the common ancestor of all Lino applications.

 - The following lines (where the ``...`` part can be much more